jesse319429/WPSettings/README.md

 * wps_before_update
  * Parameters: 0
  * Called after validation.
 Before update.
+Note that this action is triggered once for each field.

 Requirements